 You have a couple of options:

-Note: If you plan to use a drive other than what is supported by your BIOS, I highly recommend a BIOS HDD overlay software, so that you may avoid data corruption.
+Note: If you plan to use a drive other than what was supplied with your computer, you must use a BIOS HDD overlay software to avoid data corruption.

 Q: I upgraded the hard disk on my Toshiba, but now it refuses to boot, or detect the hard disk.